-Puerto Rico (STOPR1) debt, rated one step above junk, is rallying the most in a year as a strengthening national economy helps lure investors to bet on the commonwealth.
+Puerto Rico (STOPR1:US) debt, rated one step above junk, is rallying the most in a year as a strengthening national economy helps lure investors to bet on the commonwealth.

 The gains in the island’s bonds, which are tax-exempt in all U.S. states, greeted Governor Alejandro Garcia Padilla as he took office Jan.
 2. The 41-year-old Democrat faces a pension system that’s able to meet less than 7 percent of promised obligations and a history of borrowing to balance budgets, a scenario that led Moody’s Investors Service to downgrade Puerto Rico in December.